pebblecode/pebble-handbook/great-people/people/designer-role-profiles.md

 - Is inquisitive
 - Some work experience, to show an ability to work in a business environment
-- (1 of) Visual design skills
+- (1 of) Visual design skills - Use typography / layout / colour / motion to positive effect
-- (1 of) Critical thinking skills
+- (1 of) Critical thinking skills - An ability to reason & critique their design decisions
-- (1 of) Front-end development skills
+- (1 of) Front-end development skills - An understanding of html & css
 - Demonstrates an appetite to improve and learn
 - Develops an interest in the recruitment process